cs0320-f25/typescript-csv-yhuang2024/README.md

 ### Design Choices

+I chose to use type overloading to accept both T[] and string[][] parameters.
+I was struggling with making sure Zod was able to detect what type the caller would input using type union of T[] | string[][], so type overloading seemed to be the best choice.

 ### 1340 Supplement

 N/A

 - #### 1.
 Correctness

-A CSV parser should yield only arrays, handle empty fields, only parse when types match provided schema, handle commas within quoted fields and quotes within quotes, handle whitespace, split fields of each record correctly, and be able to be used without knowledge of the CSV format.
+A CSV parser should yield ordered objects, handle empty fields, only parse when types match provided schema, handle commas within quoted fields and quotes within quotes, handle whitespace, split fields of each record correctly, and be able to be used without knowledge of the CSV format.

 - #### 2.
 Random, On-Demand Generation